 Open Patella Knee Brace for Patellar Subluxation

-Many prefer an open patella knee brace for dealing with a subluxated knee, as this style of subluxation knee brace keeps pressure off the kneecap.
+Many people prefer an open patella knee brace when dealing with a subluxed knee because this style of knee brace keeps pressure off your sore kneecap.

-For even more support, one might consider this hinged, wrap-around knee brace.
-The brace’s dual action hinges allow smooth extension and flexion movements while preventing damaging side-to-side motions of the knee.
-As one’s treatment advances, one can remove these hinges from the brace for patellar subluxation for a more flexible fit.
-The open patella keeps pressure off a sore kneecap, while the opening at the back of the knee improves the flexibility and breathability of the support.
+For even more support, you might consider this hinged knee brace.
+The brace’s dual action hinges allow smooth extension and flexion movements while preventing damaging side-to-side motions of your knee.
+As your knee heals, you can remove the metal hinges from this brace for a more flexible fit.
+The open patella helps reduce pressure on your sore kneecap, while the opening at the back of your knee (popliteal) improves the flexibility and breathability of this support.
 This patella subluxation brace also comes in plus-sizes.

 Band for Patellar Subluxation Treatment